Bulimo/sorting_algorithms/README.md

     .
 2-O - the big O notations of the time complexity of the Selection sort algorithm .
 3-quick_sort.c - function that sorts an array of integers in ascending order using the Quick sort algorithm .
-3-O - the big O notations of the time complexity of the Quick sort algorithm
+3-O - the big O notations of the time complexity of the Quick sort algorithm .
+100-shell_sort.c - function that sorts an array of integers in ascending order using the Shell sort algorithm .
+101-cocktail_sort_list.c - function that sorts a doubly linked list of integers in ascending order using the Cocktail shaker sort algorithm
+    .
+101-O - he big O notations of the time complexity of the Cocktail shaker sort algorithm .
+102-counting_sort.c - function that sorts an array of integers in ascending order using the Counting sort algorithm .
+102-O - the big O notations of the time complexity of the Counting sort algorithm .
+103-merge_sort.c - function that sorts an array of integers in ascending order using the Merge sort algorithm .
+103-O - the big O notations of the time complexity of the Merge sort algorithm .
+104-heap_sort.c - function that sorts an array of integers in ascending order using the Heap sort algorithm .
+104-O - the big O notations of the time complexity of the Heap sort algorithm .
+105-radix_sort.c - function that sorts an array of integers in ascending order using the Radix sort algorithm

 ## Authors